inancgumus/katas/scala/readme.md

 ### Interfacing with Java

 `java.lang` package are imported automatically.
-So, I can its classes directly without importing.
+So, I can use its classes directly without importing.

 I can also import any Java package into Scala and use it.